Best for: Side hustlers and creators who want to build once and sell repeatedly, using AI to compress product creation from weeks to a weekend.

 Niche prompt packs and AI workflow templates.
 Not generic “1000 ChatGPT prompts” — that market is completely saturated and buyers know it’s worthless.
 Specific, tested prompt systems for specific use cases.
 A prompt pack for real estate agents to write listing descriptions.
 A system for therapists to write intake emails.
 A workflow for freelance designers to handle client communication.
 Specificity is everything.
 The more specific the problem you solve, the less competition you have and the more someone will pay.

 Make.com and Zapier automation blueprints.
 You build a complex multi step workflow that solves a common business problem, document it thoroughly, and sell the blueprint.
+If you’d rather sell the service of building these workflows instead of the blueprint itself, our guide to selling AI automation services covers the pricing and client acquisition side.
 Buyers import it into their own account and have a working automation in minutes instead of hours.
 If you’re not sure which platform to build on, we did a full comparison of Make.com vs Zapier vs n8n that breaks down exactly which one fits which use case.
 These sell well on Gumroad, Etsy, and directly through your own site.
 Prices range from $17 to $97 depending on complexity.

 Custom GPTs for specific industries.
 Build a GPT trained on a specific domain — a customer service bot configured for e-commerce returns, a legal document drafting assistant for freelancers, a content calendar generator for a specific niche.
 Sell access or sell the configuration files.
 Early movers in specific verticals are doing well here.